Cardinal-Cryptography/challenge/README.md

 ### Technical hints
 Here are some resources that might help you to get started, depending on which language do you prefer:

- - Python: WIP
+ - Python: You can use the [py-substrate-interface](https://github.com/polkascan/py-substrate-interface) library.
+It can be installed via `pip install substrate-interface`.
+See a python example in `examples/python/example.py` for interacting with the `hardxore` contract from the first challenge.
- - JavaScript: WIP
+ - JavaScript: You can use the polkadot.js library.
+Examples: WIP.
- - Rust: WIP
+ - Rust: You can use the subxt library.
+Examples: WIP.